Satisfactory Academic Progress

 - a student with extenuating personal/medical circumstances that have since been resolved

 Appeal decisions will be emailed to students within three to five weeks of submission.
 Students are encouraged to submit appeals as promptly as possible to facilitate on-time disbursement of aid if the appeal is approved.
-For fall quarter, students are encouraged to submit their appeal by mid-August.
-If the Office of Financial Aid Appeals Committee needs more information regarding the appeal to make a decision, a financial aid staff member will coordinate this effort and the time frame will be delayed.
+For the fall quarter, students are encouraged to submit their appeal by mid-August.
+If the Financial Aid Appeals Committee needs more information regarding the appeal to make a decision, a staff member will coordinate this effort and the time frame will be delayed.
 All appeal decisions are final.
-Appeals must be submitted prior to the end of the academic year following SAP notification for any aid to be disbursed within that academic year.
+Appeals must be submitted before the end of the academic year following SAP notification for any aid to be disbursed within that academic year.

 At any time during the year, if a student believes they are back in compliance with SAP requirements, it is the student's responsibility to contact the Office of Financial Aid to recalculate their SAP standing and determine if the student is eligible for financial aid for upcoming terms.